 Get Involved in the Political Process

 Apart from contacting your representatives there are several ways of getting involved with the political process.
-One is to volunteer with a political campaign.
-On our Who Are My Reps? page, you can find links to the campaigns of Maine politicians.
-If you want to work with a campaign in your home state, you can contact your representatives and see how you can contribute.
+One is to volunteer with a political campaign for a candidate running in Maine or your home state.
+On our Who Are My Reps? page is contact info for your Maine representatives, and links to look up others.
+Many office are up for election every two years, so contact your one of your reps (or their opponent) and see how you can be useful.

 Another option is to submit testimony for bills you care about.
 By submitting oral or written testimony, you are giving legislators and committee members more personal and effective evidence of the impact of their proposed legislation.
 To submit testimony, first identify bills you care about.
 Go to legiscan.com, select your state, and hit search to find a list of bills from this legislative season.
 You can also search for a specific bill or keyword.